fbgallet/roam-extension-live-ai-assistant/README.md

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

+### 🆕 New in v.18

+- Gpt-4.1 models support
+- Generate any Mermaid diagrams (and argument map using Mermaid)
+- Text to Speech (using OpenAI gpt-4o-mini-tts) & speech transcription supporting gpt-4o-transcribe models (Whisper remains default model)
+- :q Datomic query Agent now support the new native rules and variables (usefull for time ranges)

 ### 🆕 New in v.17

 - Web search OpenAI models support